-New age framing services have brought a drastic change in what we know about frames.
-From custom designs to acrylic frames, all have unique advantages of their own.
-One such example is the block mounting.
-But what exactly is it?
+New Age framing services have drastically changed our knowledge of framing.
+From custom designs to acrylic frames, they each have their own unique benefits.
+An example of this is the block assembly.
+But what is that exactly?
 And is it really suitable for your artwork?

-The process of sticking and mounting an artwork to a solid backing board is called block mounting.
-This is an affordable alternative to frame your picture.
-Block mounting actually falls in the category of custom designs.
-Thus, an artwork naturally gets an upgraded look when customisation is applied.
+The process of gluing and mounting an artwork onto a solid backing plate is called block mounting.
+This is an inexpensive alternative to framing your picture.
+Block mounting actually falls into the category of custom designs.
+So, of course, personalization gives an artwork an enhanced look.

-The pieces of art can be block mounted on a number of media including MDF boards, foam board or a variety of polyurethane mat boards.
-The mat boards used for block mounting are typically 1cm to 2cm thick and often have a black or white edging.
+Artwork can be block mounted on a variety of supports including MDF board, foam board or a variety of polyurethane mat boards.
+The mats used for mounting blocks are typically 1 cm to 2 cm thick and often have a white or black border.

-If you love something like a frame-free finish or are working on a tight budget, block mounting may be the best for you.
-Here are some key factors to look before considering block mounting as an alternative.
+For example, if you love a frameless finish or are on a tight budget, block mounting might be best for you.
+Here are some important factors to consider before mounting the

-Block mounting is more affordable than framing work.
-You can typically expect it to be half the price of picture framing, possibly even more of a saving.
+Block assembly is cheaper than frame work.
+Typically, you can expect it to be half the price of framing a painting, possibly even greater savings.

-If you have a high value artwork or something which is impossible to replace, then block mounting may not be suitable.
-This is because high value or original art should only be framed with conservation framing in mind.
-Any non-conservation framing or block mounting can destroy the value of your artwork immediately and will lead to its deterioration over time.
+The reason for this is that original or high-quality artworks should only be framed with conservation in mind.
+Any framing that is not conservation or block mounting can immediately destroy the value of your artwork and lead to deterioration over time.

 Block montage is perfect for you if you only want to showcase your information or artwork for a short time.
 Not only the low price, but also the low weight are advantages of the

 However, a quality block mount on a polyurethane board can last for many years.
 For a little more protection, it is recommended to add a laminate that gives the image some resistance to permanent damage.